-- Searing is a cooking technique mainly used for various types of meat in which food is cooked at a high temperature until a brown crust is formed on the outside.
+- Searing is a cooking technique where food is cooked at high temperatures until a brown crust forms, enhancing the flavor.

 Searing your meat as the first step in the cooking process may seem like a hassle or like an unnecessary step in your food preparation, but who doesn't love a juicy, flavourful, brown-crusted piece of steak?